-Unless stated otherwise, ARIC staff that have maintained certifications from the previous visit are not required to be recertified for procedures and techniques for the upcoming visit, except for staff who perform Biospecimen Collection and Processing (Note: biospecimen collection is not relevant for Visit 8 or 10, see Manual 7 for details).
+Unless stated otherwise, ARIC staff that have maintained certifications from the previous visit are not required to be recertified for procedures and techniques for the upcoming visit, except for staff who perform Biospecimen Collection and Processing (see Manual 7 for details).
 All staff who conduct new procedures will undergo training and certification for the new components.